mckunkel/clas12docs/OfflineSoftware/source/geometry/geometryprimitives.rst

    Point3D:	     0.00000      0.50000      0.50000
    Point3D:	     0.50000      0.50000     -0.50000

-   ditance =  1.118033988749895
+   distance =  1.118033988749895

 Points can be used to construct lines in 3D.
 Line3D object also can calculate distance between two lines (considering them infinite), and returns Line3D object that connects the points on the initial lines at their closest approach.
-The lenght of the line will represent the closest distance between the lines and midpoint is the middle point of the closest approach.
+The length of the line will represent the closest distance between the lines and midpoint is the middle point of the closest approach.